petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/using-multiple-display-page-templates-to-create-multi-step-applications.md

 ## Creating Multi-Step Applications Using Multiple Display Page Templates

-You can use multiple display page templates to your advantage and create applications with multiple steps and link each step to a different display page template.
+You can use multiple display page templates, create applications with multiple steps, and link each step to a different display page template.

-Using display page templates, objects, and Form Container fragments you can create a page that allows users to add an object entry and edit it in a different page.
+Using display page templates, objects, and Form Container fragments, you can create a page that allows users to add an object entry and edit it in a different page.
 To do that, it is necessary to create a [custom object](#tasks-custom-object), a [display page template](#edit-display-page-template) to edit the object entry, and a [content page](#content-page-to-display-the-application) where the user can enter a new object entry and view a list of existing object entries.

 ### Tasks Custom Object